zpl-zak/jai_wgpu_native/readme.md

 # Hello Triangle
 **Warning: this example is far from being polished!**

-- Put `wgpu` folder in your module folder.
+- Put `wgpu` folder in your module folder
 - Compile with `jai main.jai`
 - Run `bin/jai_wgpu`